unknownKade/dev_note/1. projects/TIL/Hexagonal Architecture.md

 - has no outward dependency and uses ports

 ## Ports
-- ports are simple interfaces that can be called by adapters and is implemented by usecases
+- ports are simple interfaces from inside the application to outside
+	- implemented by adapters
+	- Dependency Inversion - dependency is inverted from use case to adapter

+## Adapters
+-